noumanqodix-cmd/project104/replit.md

 # FitForge - Personal Fitness Program Application

 ## Overview
 FitForge is a mobile-first fitness application designed to create personalized workout programs.
 It guides users through an onboarding questionnaire, generates custom workout plans based on fitness levels, available equipment, and schedule, and provides tools for workout tracking and progress monitoring.
-The application incorporates an AI-powered adaptive training system for intelligent program generation and progressive overload.
+The application uses a template-based adaptive training system for intelligent program generation and progressive overload.
 Its core purpose is to offer quick data entry and functional clarity while supporting users in achieving their fitness goals through tailored, dynamic workout experiences.

 ## User Preferences
 Preferred communication style: Simple, everyday language.